AckerlyXu/heima/articles/storage/storage-standard-storage.md

 For more information, see [Azure Storage Scalability and Performance Targets](storage-scalability-targets.md).

 If the needs of your application exceed the scalability targets of a single storage account, build your application to use multiple storage accounts and partition your data across those storage accounts.
+Alternately, you can Azure Managed Disks, and Azure will manage the partitioning and placement of your data for you.

 ### Standard Disks Limits

 Unlike Premium Disks, the input/output operations per second (IOPS) and throughput (bandwidth) of Standard Disks are not provisioned.
 The performance of standard disks varies with the VM size to which the disk is attached, not to the size of the disk.
 You could expect to achieve up to the performance limit listed in the table below.

-**Standard disks limits (unmanaged)**
+**Standard disks limits (managed and unmanaged)**

 | **VM Tier**            | **Basic Tier VM** | **Standard Tier VM** |
 |------------------------|-------------------|----------------------|